 Since the Company does not have an active trading book, Market Risk is not one of the key risks that the Company faces.
 Price risks emanating from the Company's holdings in Investment Funds have been included in the Minimum Capital Requirements for Credit Risk.
-Adequate Market Risk Management infrastructure, such as Policies, Procedures, etc. exist at a Group Level, such that they can be readily implemented to measure and monitor Market Risk, should the Company be exposed to such risks in the future.
+Adequate Market Risk Management infrastructure, such as Policies, Procedures, etc. exist at the Company and are subject to enhancements in accordance with the Company's risk profile.

-As of 31st December 2020, the only source of Market Risk for the Company was a small exposure of SAR 333 in cash denominated in USD, which incurs a Foreign Exchange Rate Risk.
+As of 31st December 2021, the only source of Market Risk for the Company was a small exposure of SAR 333 in cash denominated in USD, which incurs a Foreign Exchange Rate Risk.

+b.
 Quantitative Disclosures (Some numbers may have been rounded off for ease of presentation)

-As of 31st December 2020, the Company had a net long USD position of SAR 333 (worth USD 88.8) through one of its bank accounts.
+As of 31st December 2021, the Company had a net long USD position of SAR 333 (worth USD 88.8) through one of its bank accounts.
 This position attracts a capital requirement of 2%, implying a Minimum Capital Requirement of SAR 7.

 Foreign Currency Exposures Asset & Off-Balance Sheet Commitment Liability & Provision

 USD 333 -

 GCC - AED -

-GCC - BHD
+GCC - BHD -

 GCC - KWD - -

-GCC - OMR
+GCC - OMR -

 GCC - QAR - -

-GBP
+GBP - -

 Euro - -

-Others
+Others - -